Agriculture Taxation Data Program (ATDP)

 This methodology does not apply.

-Farm families are identified by linking two source files.
-One contains the Agriculture Taxation Data Program of individuals operating unincorporated farms.
-The other, the T1 Family File (T1FF), contains family units developed by Income Statistics Division.
-Records are linked and farm families are identified through the Social Insurance Number (SIN).
-Linkage results are used to produce aggregate estimates on total income of farm families.
+Farm families are identified by linking the ATDP file containing data on farm operators involved in incorporated and unincorporated farms into the T1 Family File (T1FF), containing family units developed by Income Statistics Division.
+Records are linked and farm families are identified.
+Linkage results are used to produce aggregate estimates for total income of farm families.

 ATDP tax records are linked with a family file to produce total estimates for farm families.
 The family file is created by the Income Statistics Division within Statistics Canada.
 Income Statistics Division's family file (T1FF) combines individual taxation records in order to create groups modeled after Census families.

 Family total income is derived from personal income tax returns of each family member.
 Off-farm income estimates are produced by adding the off-farm income components of family members.
 Each record corresponds to a family.
 The calculated off-farm income items are summed by domain to produce the total off-farm income items.
 Before aggregation, the farming income components of farm families, such as the net operating income, are multiplied by the family's partnership share.

-The results are evaluated through comparisons to other sources of farm financial information, such as the Agricultural Economic Statistics series and the Census of Agriculture to assess the quality of the data.
+The ATDP farm and revenue data are evaluated through comparisons to other sources of farm financial information, such as the Agricultural Economic Statistics series and the Census of Agriculture to assess the quality of the data.
 Extra scrutiny is paid to the largest farms or top commodity contributors.

 If there are discrepancies, the micro-level data records are analyzed to determine if differences are attributable to errors.
 Tools are used to analyze data at the provincial level, by farm type and revenue class including year-over-year change.

 Aggregated data produced from the Personal Master File and estimates on income of all families produced from the T1 Family File (T1FF) are also used to assess the quality of the series for farm and off-farm income of families.